-The result of our audit procedures relating to the valuation of the loan receivables and interest receivables from the Parent and Sister were satisfactory and we concur with the disclosures as included in Note 2.5 of the financial statement.
+The result of our audit procedures relating to the recoverability of loans and interest receivable from Parent and Sister were satisfactory.

+We consider the disclosures as included in Note 2.5 of the financial statements to be adequate.

-Report on the other information included in the annual financial report
+Report on the other information included in the annual report

-In addition to the financial statements and our auditor's report thereon, the annual financial report contains other information.
+In addition to the financial statements and our auditor's report thereon, the annual report contains other information.